 The advisor provides guidance through the initial stages of developing the research proposal.

 - Compose the Committee.
 To form a committee that will assist the advisor in supervising the progress of the research, propose the advisor and two other members of the department faculty to the Director of Graduate Studies.
 For guidelines, see Committee Composition section of the Graduate College site.
+Here is the policy per the Graduate College for your Committee.
+If you are unsure if someone can be a Committee Member, see the Graduate College site here on Committee Member Policies.

 - Secure IRB Approval.
 Research involving human subjects (including secondary analyses of existing data from human subjects) requires approval from the Institutional Review Board (IRB).